poojaprabhu28/Task-CogKnit/README.md

     Use the following command to do so ./kafka-topics.bat --create --zookeeper 127.0.0.1:2181 --replication-factor 1 --partitions 1 --topic topic_name

-2. Use the sample data file provided and insert the related filepath to it before running the application
+2. Use the sample data file (audio_data.txt) provided and insert the related filepath to it before running the application

 3. Software and versions used:
     Java - version 1.8.0_191